lrgresearch/2022/index.md

 ### October 2023

+* A new article "[Electronic Properties of a Novel Boron Polymorph: Ogee-Borophene](https://doi.org/10.1155/2023/9933049)" is published in Adv.
+Condens.
+Matter Phys.
 * New version (v23.10.0) of *gpaw-tools* is released.
 It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
 Please refer to [release notes](https://www.lrgresearch.org/gpaw-tools/development/releasenotes/#version-23100).

 ### July 2023